PiLord1/Leads-Tracker/README.md

 # Leads Tracker

-**Lead Tracker** is a Chrome extension that helps you save and organize URLs of potential business leads with one click.
+**Leads Tracker** is a Chrome extension that helps you save and organize URLs of potential business leads with one click.

 ![chrome-ext](https://github.com/user-attachments/assets/aece3dec-683e-4985-b169-170e33d0c606)